sritampatnaik/Magic-Portal/ELEVENLABS_SETUP.md

 {
   "type": "client",
   "name": "generate_image",
   "description": "Generate an AI image based on a selected area of the canvas and a text prompt.
-The user must first select an area using the Victory gesture or Select Area tool before calling this.", "expects_response": true,
+The user must first create a selection using the Select Area tool before calling this.", "expects_response": true,
   "response_timeout_secs": 30,
   "parameters": [